JamesByers/fireflies_led_controllers/user_manuals/v1_advanced_features.md

 | Lavender | 1 | 1 | 0 |

 #### Setting the LED String Length (number of LEDs)
-Set switches numbered 4 and 5 to ,control the number of LED to light.
+Set switches numbered 4 and 5 to control the number of LED to light.
 If the number of LEDs chosen is less than the number of LEDs in the string, the first LEDs in the string will be lit.
 | # of LEDs | Sw 4  |  Sw 5 |
 | :--- | :---: | :---: |
 | 50 | 0 | 0 |